kirinmurphy/prompt_engineered/custom_gpts/when_in_roma/README.md

 ## Current Challenges and Next Steps

 - Prompt is WAY TOO BIG.
 Exploring implementation of vector database embeddings and offloading of elements of the query away from the system prompt.

+- Numerous references to preserving slang, which are sometimes still ignored in the first custom prompt.
+Need to refine the redundant instructions down to a limited set that can enforce the rules effectively.

+- Corrections should include the specific english translation for the text segment.